CS3219-AY2223S1/cs3219-project-ay2223s1-g44/README.md

 1. cd into `/frontend`.
 2. Install npm packages using `npm i`.
-3. Run Frontend using `npm start`.
+3. If you wish to start frontend, run `npm start`.

 ## To start all services